 Increasing: to remove stitches from holding , COR (COL) place the desired number of needles into working position on the side opposite the carriage, knit one row, repeat with COL (COR) if shaping is on both sides, or knit back to starting position COR (COL) and continue increases on the single, opposite side.

-Charting out shapes knitting or programming stacked equal triangles / spirals: the wedge illustrated in the previous post “Air knitting” is often used to think out fabric issues before swatching using yarn.
-Drawing lines to follow carriage movement direction required to keep the knitting continuous, whether or graph paper or within software programs, can help sort out shapes that will work in short rowing.
-Holding needs to happen in 2 row sequences.
+Charting out shapes knitting or programming stacked equal triangles/spirals: the wedge illustrated in the previous post “Air knitting” is often used to think out fabric issues before swatching using yarn.
+Drawing lines to follow carriage movement direction required to keep the knitting continuous, whether or graph paper or within software programs can help sort out shapes that will work in short rowing.
+Holding needs to happen in 2-row sequences.
 Below, black lines and arrows indicate the direction of knitting for each row, in this instance beginning with COR.
 Blue = knit stitches, yellow = all knit rows at the completion of each wedge (2 or multiple of 2, depending on planned design).
 This repeat is suitable for knitting a continuous strip with ruffling/spiraling at various degrees, not for ‘pie’ shapes.

 Working out the repeat: the red line represents the starting, selection (KC), knit row, the numbers at the bottom the width of the repeat, the numbers to the side its height.
 The first repeat A, results in the fewest punched holes, drawn squares or programmed pixels, requires being knit double length.
 The remaining repeats (B, C) are drawn double length, standard card rotation is used.
 Eyelets form at the held edge.
-C takes automatic wrapping to decrease eyelet size at held edge into account.
-When any sequences are programmed for knitting using slip stitch, the end needle selection is always cancelled by using KCII, or turning non needle selection cams in punchcard models.
+C takes automatic wrapping to decrease eyelet size at the held edge into account.
+When any sequences are programmed for knitting using slip stitch, the end needle selection is always canceled by using KCII, or turning non-needle selection cams in punchcard models.

-A B Cthe start of a miter shape: blue repeat, extra knit rows in yellow, auto hold on bottom right
+A B Cthe start of a miter shape: blue repeat, extra knit rows in yellow, auto hold on the bottom right

-Going 3D: in many designs the original repeat may simply be mirrored to be executed.
+Going 3D: in many designs, the original repeat may simply be mirrored to be executed.
 If this is done here, one can see there is no longer a continuous knitting line, directional arrows are moving in opposite directions or toward each other from center point

 restoring continuity shifting rows around to create a workable repeat one shape 3 different ways: red row = KC II, all knit

-An executable 24 stitch, 26 row repeat: black arrows alone indicate movement of carriage on the first row of the repeat, black arrows on red line indicate starting point and direction of movement of carriage for KCII rows.
+An executable 24 stitch, 26 rows repeat: black arrows alone indicate movement of carriage on the first row of the repeat, black arrows on red line indicate starting point and direction of movement of carriage for KCII rows.
 A begins to knit repeat with COR, B with COL. The triangle’s vertex can be squared off, the height of the repeat shortened, to make 3D shapes much rounder

 Not just for electronics: some punchcard repeats to try (also suitable for any machine).
-End needle selection is cancelled.
-Selection rows are always toward the first pair of rows knit in holding pattern, so for the first 2 cards they would be from right to left.
-Single rows are punched but 2 row sequences are needed, so cards must be elongated X 2; miter shaping repeat is shown on the left, spiral on the right.
+End needle selection is canceled.
+Selection rows are always toward the first pair of rows knit in a holding pattern, so for the first 2 cards, they would be from right to left.
+Single rows are punched but 2-row sequences are needed, so cards must be elongated X 2; miter shaping repeat is shown on the left, spiral on the right.
 Narrower shapes may be created and knit on the appropriate segment of the 24 stitch repeat needle positions.
 Use needle tape markings as guides for placement.
 Selection row is from right to left, the pattern repeat begins with COL. All punched, extra series of pairs of rows of knitting may be added at the top.
-Note: just a few rows may not be added with a small a segment of an additional card with clips, the whole repeat may have to be split in sections to allow for the extra rows and its smooth passage through the card reader.
+Note: just a few rows may not be added with a small a segment of an additional card with clips, the whole repeat may have to be split into sections to allow for the extra rows and its smooth passage through the card reader.
 As an alternative, more rows of all holes could be added to the original card when first punched, tested, and then trimmed if not needed.
 It is useful to try out the repeat as a hand technique first in any of these instances, to determine personal preference.

 Some ruffle possibilities: all knit rows were added to the card on left with snaps, and are composed of all punched holes.
-The number of all knit rows between held segments determines the spacing between wedges and the degree of spiraling of final fabric.
+The number of all knit rows between held segments determines the spacing between wedges and the degree of spiraling of the final fabric.
 KC row needs to be R to L for A, left to right B. Holding sequences are now staggered, changing the angle of the resulting curves.
 Where 2 stitches are brought to hold on the carriage side, a short float is created.